git-truck/git-truck/README.md

 This starts the app in development mode, rebuilding assets on file changes.

 **Note:**
+The remix development server does not watch `server.ts` for changes, so if you are testing

+**Note:**
 If you want to provide args to the parser, you need to run remix and node separately in two different terminals:

 ```
 npm run dev:remix
 ```

 and

 ```
 npm run dev:node -- <args>
 ```